josemotta/IoT.Starter.Api/gpio-base/readme.md

 Files required at previous version are not used anymore: `/etc/modules` and `/etc/lirc/hardware.conf`.

-If you need more details, look for Device Tree at RPI website, links below may help.
-The `lirc-rpi` section was extracted from docs to show the latest parameters.
+If you need more info, look for Device Tree at RPI website.
+Below, links that may help and  the `lirc-rpi` section extracted from official documents, showing parameters details.

 - [Overlay and Parameter Reference](https://github.com/raspberrypi/firmware/blob/master/boot/overlays/README "Lircd Parameters") and
 - [DEVICE TREES, OVERLAYS, AND PARAMETERS](https://www.raspberrypi.org/documentation/configuration/device-tree.md#part3).